 It's a smart budgetary posture, but can the state park system make it?
 Hunting Island in Beaufort County is the lone state park to be profitable.

-South Carolina's state parks are beautiful, but nearly all of them are money-losing public services.
+South Carolina's state parks are beautiful, but nearly all of them are money loosing public services.

 The State offers a report on the latest numbers and fees; take a read here.

 The local Hunting Island State Park is the state's lone profitable park, earning some $2.8 million each year, which is more than enough to cover its own operating expenses -- in fact, about $1 million is left over to be placed in the state's park serve fund.

 Indeed the parks must make some $4 million more to reach their funding goals and a plan has yet to be presented, however our April fool's gag of corporately sponsored parks still remains a McNature option.